Museum Fellows Term

 Frankenthaler Fellows are generally accepted for participation in the spring of their junior year at Bennington; other circumstances may be considered on a case by case basis.
 Successful applicants are expected to have an excellent academic record, and to have a demonstrated interest in art history, cultural studies, curatorial practice, arts and culture management/ leadership, art education, community outreach, museums, galleries, art and culture organizations, or related cultural work.
 Maturity, responsibility, independence, and professionalism are essential.

 Interested students are encouraged to complete this brief form to be added to the program mailing list, and to discuss their interest with their advisors and plan committees as soon as possible.
-Applications for the 2024 program are due at the start of the Fall 2023 term, and an information session will be held over Zoom on Monday, April 17, at 6pm.
+Applications for the 2025 program are due at the start of the Fall 2024 term, and an information session will be held over Zoom in April.
 Note that applications require a cover letter, resume, and writing sample, in addition to the online application form, and students are required to meet with the FWT office to review their materials before submitting.
 The financial aid application for the program will also be due in September.
 For more information, please contact Liz White

 Cost and Logistics